FiLiA

 I have been a FiLiA volunteer since the end of 2018.
 I am a lesbian feminist and activist.

-I do all things admin, events organising and conference organiser!
+I am FiLiA Logistics and Volunteer Coordinator!
 This involves many, many spreadsheets.
 I would describe my role as herder of feminists.

 When I'm not fighting the patriarchy, I enjoy crocheting, cooking, being outside in a green space or cuddling one of my cats!